A Complete Guide to Visiting Yosemite National Park

 Groveland Hotel ($$) – This quaint town is located roughly 45 minutes from the entrance gate to the Yosemite.
 We enjoyed our stay in this little town and would definitely stay again.
 However, the hotel was a bit loud being that it is an old victorian house.

-Rush Creek Lodge ($$) – This lodge is located only 20 minutes from the entrance gate on Highway 120.
+Rush Creek Lodge ($$) – Located only 20 minutes from the entrance gate on Highway 120.
 It offers a relaxed experience for everyone to enjoy and is especially great for families.
-They have many amenities on-site including a large pool, a full dining room, and a general store.
+Finally, they have many amenities on-site including a large pool, a full dining room, and a general store.

 Camping in Yosemite